 U.S. National Sake Appraisal 2013: Gold Award

-The ultimate sake rice, Yuki Megami was produced by Ginjo Kingdom, Yamagata.
+The ultimate sake rice, Yukimegami was produced by Ginjo Kingdom, Yamagata.
+This special sake rice is combined with fukuro-tsuri (Drip-sake) which is made from only drops by gravity from moromi (fermentation mush) in a hanged filter bag.
 It has an elegant fragrance and feminine, delicate taste.
 It will leave you a clear, pleasant afterglow like melting-snow water with the silky, smooth superior texture.

-The characteristic of Miyama Nishiki – cleanness and slight hardness, is brought out the most.
+The characteristic of Dewa Kirari – cleanness and slight hardness, is brought out the most.
 This sake is particularly clear and karakuchi (dry), even among the other Junmai Daiginjo.
 Its joyful fragrance like young melons spreads in your mouth and leads to a dry, smooth aftertaste.

 * = Comes in a green bottle